Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

-Our targets are bistable solutions, let us define them formally.
-In the definition below and everywhere in this paper, the term ``minimum point'' denotes a point where a function --- namely the potential $V$ --- reaches a local \emph{or} global minimum, and the adjective ``nondegenerate'' means (for a minimum point) that the Hessian matrix of the function at this point is positive definite. \begin{definition} A solution $(x,t)\mapsto u(x,t)$ of system~\cref{init_syst} is called a \emph{bistable solution} if there are two (possibly equal) nondegenerate minimum points $m_-$ and $m_+$ of the potential $V$ such that the quantities:
+Everywhere in the paper, the term ``minimum point'' denotes a point where a function --- namely the potential $V$ --- reaches a local \emph{or} global minimum value.
+Let $\mmm$ denote the set of \emph{nondegenerate} minimum points of $V$:

-both approach $0$ when time approaches $+\infty$.
-More precisely, such a solution is called a \emph{bistable solution connecting $m_-$ to $m_+$} (see \cref{fig:bist_sol}).